 I love it because everyone is so different, and not everyone fits into the categories: preppy, classic, romantic, rocker.
 The series helps you create your core style which is different and unique.

-I have found that I am casual, preppy, and bohemian.
-Who would’ve thought preppy and bohemian could go together, but it totally works in my wardrobe because it’s mine.
+I have found that I am casual, comfortable, classic, preppy, and bohemian.
+I didn’t think that preppy and bohemian could go together, but it totally works in my wardrobe because it’s MINE.

 Another great resource is this article, how I developed my personal style + 3 steps to develop your own.